This gallery contains 27 photos.

 To celebrate its 50th anniversary, the Matisse Museum presents the exhibition “Matisse.
 The Music at Work”.
 The exhibition is divided into two parts; The Silence of Music and The Sound of Colour.

 As I have mentioned, I have always admired Matisse’s use of line.
 Much like Picasso, his friendly rival, Matisse’s use of line looks fluid, effortless.
-During this exhibit and reading his word, I am encouraged to learn that this “ease” came with study and practice.
+During this exhibit and reading his words, I am encouraged to learn that this “ease” came with study and practice.

 In one narrative, Matisse likens drawing with a “crayon” to that of playing the violin with a bow.
 He explains that the smallest distraction during the execution of a line can involuntarily bring with it slight pressing and can influence a line adversely much like that of the wrong pressure on the bow brings an off note to the music.